 Each blog entry will introduce a fixed number of kanji from the KLC list, in order introduced in the KLC book.
 The last known kanji number is stored in config.yaml.
 The daily script increments this number and fetches the daily kanji and a selection of words that use all known kanji, including the new kanji for today.

 The note generated displays each kanji, along with a brief description and readings.
-Sample words are also included that use only known kanji and kana.
+Sample words are also included that use only known kanji.
 It is the task of the writer to construct some sentences that use these words, ideally in some sort of story.
-This will help build vocabulary and reinforce grammar.
+The story does not have to make sense; the idea is that it will help understand how these kanji and words are used in context.
+This will help build vocabulary and reinforce grammar, provided some time is spent verifying that the usage of the words is correct and the readings are appropriate.
 There is no time limit to finishing a blog post, so each entry does not have to be daily.
 But in the interest of learning 2300 kanji, it is recommended to write a blog entry at least a few times a week.

 - Arch Linux or another flavor of Linux (or WSL if using Windows) is used as the base OS.